 Webhooks

 Webhooks let your server receive scan status updates automatically instead of polling GET /v1/scans/:id/status.
-When a scan progresses, completes, or fails, we send an HTTP POST request to your registered URL.
+When a scan transitions between states, we send an HTTP POST request to your registered URL.

 Overview